 July 27, 2016

-He returned to Peru and, in 2004, opened Malabar, a modern Peruvian restaurant that sources fresh, in-season ingredients for its dishes.
-I had a pleasant 7-course dinner here.
+Pedro Miguel Schiaffino trained at the Culinary Institute of America in New York City before becoming a chef.
+He returned to Peru in 2004 and opened Malabar, a modern Peruvian restaurant that sources fresh, in-season ingredients for its dishes.

 Amaz